build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Cleanup

-We have now reached the end of this tutorial, you can further explore the features of CodeCatalyst like inviting team members, or creating issues.
+We have now reached the end of this tutorial, we learned how to create workflows, pull request, how to use actions - to create ChangeSet, to deploy CloudFormation stack and to run cfn-lint on our template before we make infrastructure changes. you can further explore the features of CodeCatalyst like inviting team members, or creating issues.
 If you no longer wish to explore further, then delete all the resources we created here.
 Cleanup CloudFormation stacks in your AWS account.
 Open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), delete the `PreProdEnvStack` and `CodeCatalyst-IAM-roles`.

 To delete the project we created in CodeCatalyst.
 In the left-hand navigation, go to `Project settings`, click on `Delete project`, and follow the instructions to delete the project.